KDCube is built around apps

 | Claude Code agent integration | Available | Bundles can now integrate the Claude Code agent as an accountable LLM runtime, including per-turn model, token, cache, and spend reporting plus optional git-backed session continuity.
 The kdcube.copilot reference bundle shows the pattern end to end for admin-facing workflows. |

-| Interactive steer / followup execution | Available | Busy-turn followup and steer are now implemented end to end for React.
-Ingress writes them into the shared external-event source, the live React runtime folds them into the current timeline when it owns the turn, followup continues the current turn, and steer interrupts at the next safe checkpoint.
-If no live owner consumes them, the processor promotes them into a normal next turn. |
+| Interactive steer / followup execution | Available | Busy-turn followup and steer are implemented end to end for React.
+They enter the shared conversation event lane, the live React runtime folds them into the current timeline when it owns the turn, followup continues the current turn, and steer redirects at the next safe checkpoint.
+Authored bundle events use the same lane identity model with explicit agent_id, event_source_id, and routing.reactive. |

 | KDCube bundle-copilot | Partial | The bundle-copilot foundation already exists as a React-based coding bundle and can help scaffold or evolve bundle code.
 The remaining work is to complete the product experience for bundle builders, including smoother workspace continuity, stronger guidance, and tighter bundle-development flows. |